Presteej-zz/Web-Developer-Bootcamp/README.md

 Exploring Fonts - Playing around with the different syntax around fonts in HTML/CSS, as well as how to incorporate outside fonts into HTML/CSS files.

 Exploring Box Model - Playing around with the different syntax around spacing of elements in CSS.

+Tic Tac Toe Board - I made a non-responsive Tic Tac Toe Board just to mess around with the basic CSS table and spacing properties.